 9 Best John Travolta Movies You Must See

-When John Travolta exploded, and it was an explosion, onto screens in he seventies he was instantly the biggest star on the planet.
-Oscar nominated for his first leading role in Saturday Night Fever (1977), Travolta was both actor, blazing with talent, and movie star, burning bright.
+When John Travolta exploded, and it was an explosion, onto screens in the seventies, he was instantly the biggest star on the planet.
+Oscar-nominated for his first leading role in Saturday Night Fever (1977), Travolta was both an actor, blazing with talent and a movie star, burning bright.
 For eight years he ruled the film industry and then he crashed and burned with Perfect (1985) a dreadful film about the obsession with body perfection.
 Though Travolta did not know it, he was career dead, finished.

 Enter Quentin Tarantino who like so many, including myself, adored the film Blow Out (1981) and the actors profoundly brilliant performance in the picture.
 Against the wishes of everyone, the director cast the actor as Vincent Vega, a heroin addicted, not too bright hitman in Pulp Fiction (1994) and as fast as he had in the seventies, Travolta ruled Hollywood again.